 Sodium Hyaluronate is actually a form of Hyaluronic Acid.
-Like Hyaluronic Acid, it works as a moisturizing agent within skincare formulas to help replenish, hydrate and refine skin’s texture.
-Kiehl’s also formulates some products with Sodium Hyaluronate Filling Spheres which are actually dehydrated molecules which contain Hyaluronic Acid.
-These spheres rehydrate and absorb water within skin’s surface to help plump and smooth.
+Like Hyaluronic Acid, it works as a moisturizing agent within skincare formulas to help replenish, hydrate and visibly refine skin’s texture.
+Kiehl’s also formulates some products with Sodium Hyaluronate Filling Spheres which contain dehydrated Hyaluronic Acid fragments.
+These fragments rehydrate within the formula while absorbing water within the skin’s surface to help visibly plump and smooth.